SanCloudLtd/firmware/README.md

 * `qca6174a`: WiFi and Bluetooth firmware for BBE Extended+WiFi.

+The `install.sh` script can be used to install these firmware files on the current system.
+You can run `./install.sh -h` to see the available options for this script.

 ## Support

 Issues and Pull Requests for this repository may be opened on GitHub at